 These messages are sent to the President and Secretary of each component for sharing with their own constituents and now you can also find them here on our website.
 See below for the latest message and use the links provided to access previous copies.

-Special Update from the President
+Message from the

 Prof Helen Herrman AO

 Our Online Library of COVID-19 Mental Health resources is now among the most diverse and comprehensive available with resources that span a variety of topics, are available in a variety of languages, and are targeted toward a variety of audiences.
 Going forward, WPA’s focus will be on the review of these resources to ensure all are of high-quality and also that they can be easily accessed via an intuitive and searchable index.

 We have released a Position Paper Psychiatry and the Covid-19 Pandemic to support mental health professionals in their work with governments and community groups.
 Developed by the WPA Standing Committee on Ethics and Review, this paper is a key resource for psychiatrists to use with governments and community groups to advocate for the importance of continuing care for people with mental illness.
 It will help to ensure these groups receive the care they need, and addresses restoration and enhancement of treatment and care for people with mental illness.

 We are building an Education Portal that will allow WPA to deliver a range of courses via a Learning Management System (LMS) – the first of which will focus on supporting psychiatrists as many of them use e-mental health tools for the first time.
 In addition to launching a number of new education and training modules as related to emergencies like the COVID-19 pandemic, the new portal will also house all of WPA’s existing training materials, such as the Intimate Partner Violence Curriculum and Depression Series.
 More information coming soon!